Round robin bet explained

 Here, we have created a round robin bet example so that you have a better understanding of how this kind of wagering works.
 So, you’ve decided on three different teams for your winning combinations.
 Each of your parlays contains potential results for each game, as chosen by you.
 You could place each bet individually, but this can be time consuming – and there it is more difficult to ensure that you have covered every possible outcome.
 You only need to get one parlay right to make some kind of profit on your stake – so there’s a good chance you’ll be able to pick up some winnings.

 Advantages and disadvantages of round robin betting

-So, we’ve gone into detail regarding round robin bet explained, and given a round robin bet example, now it’s time to talk about why people would choose to place a parlay bet.
+So, we’ve gone into detail so you have a round robin bet explained, and given a round robin bet example, now it’s time to talk about why people would choose to place a parlay bet.
 The main advantage of this kind of wagering is that it opens up your options for winning.
 When you place a straight, single bet, there is only one possible outcome.
 Either your selection will be correct, and you’ll win your bet, or you’ll be wrong – and you’ll lose your stake.
 With round robins, there are several different potential outcomes – and so, you have several different chances of winning back your stake plus a profit.